MarisaNicoleSloan/career-portfolio/levels-of-care/README.md

 - **85% of users reported feeling more confident** in their treatment decisions after using the module
 - **50% reduction in manual content updates**, streamlining operations and improving team efficiency
 - **Faster feedback processing**, with user survey analysis time cut by **30%**, thanks to clearer, structured content

+## Lessons Learned & Future Improvements
+- <b>User-Centered Design Validation:</b> The extensive user research and testing phases were critical in ensuring the module effectively addressed user pain points and provided the necessary clarity.
+- <b>Cross-Functional Collaboration:</b> Close collaboration with clinicians, designers, and product managers ensured the accuracy and usability of the treatment information.
+- <b>Iterative Design Benefits:</b> The decision to pivot from the initial grid design based on evolving understanding highlights the value of an iterative design process.
+- <b>Future Enhancements:</b> Explore opportunities to personalize the treatment information based on user profiles and integrate interactive elements to further enhance understanding.
+Consider incorporating multimedia (e.g., short videos) to explain complex treatment concepts.